jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 <img src="img/chatgpt_down.png" alt="Acrostic poem by ChatGPT" title="Acrostic poem by ChatGPT" width="800"/>  <!-- 1714 × 700 pixels -->
 </center>

+So enough of this topic for now.

 ####<a name="11"></a> VS2022 on MacBook Pro M1 with Parallels

-Moving on now from this inexhaustible and rapidly evolving topic, meanwhile, I received and started setting up my new PC, a MacBook Pro (16-inch, 2021) with an [Apple M1 Pro ARM chip](https://en.wikipedia.org/wiki/Apple_M1).
+Meanwhile, moving on from this inexhaustible and rapidly evolving topic, I received and started setting up my new PC, a MacBook Pro M1 with an [Apple M1 Pro ARM chip](https://en.wikipedia.org/wiki/Apple_M1).

 So, with no Intel hardware, can I use it for Revit at all?

-Well, I gave up trying to install Visual Studio 2019, which I had previously been using, prompted by this thread on [running Visual Studio 2019 on Windows 11 on M1 Mac](https://forum.parallels.com/threads/running-visual-studio-2019-on-windows-11-on-m1-mac.355149), since it ends with the following unequivocal advice:
+Well, I gave up trying to install Visual Studio 2019, which I had previously been using.
+The final decision was prompted by a thread on [running Visual Studio 2019 on Windows 11 on M1 Mac](https://forum.parallels.com/threads/running-visual-studio-2019-on-windows-11-on-m1-mac.355149), since it ends with the following unequivocal advice: